BioBoost/object-oriented-programming-using-java/16_inheritance/readme.md

 These three approaches are important cornerstones of an object oriented programming language.

+## Introducing Inheritance

+Inheritance allows a class to inherit (get) the properties and methods of another class.
+In other words, the **subclass** inherits the state and behavior from the **base class**.
+The subclass is also called the **derived class** while the base class is also known as the **super-class**.
+The derived classes can add their own additional attributes and methods.
+These additional attributes and methods differentiate the derived classes from the base class.

+A super-class can have any number of subclasses.
+In Java a subclass can have only one superclass.

 ## Vehicle Example

 Consider a first example that models the classes `Truck`, `Racecar` and `Bus`.
 Each have a number of attributes and some methods.
 Below is a partial UML class diagram of the classes modeled without the use of inheritance.
 Each class has the full functionality implemented into the class itself.